MicrosoftDocs/power-platform/power-platform/guidance/coe/overview.md

 ## Disclaimer

-The Center of Excellence (CoE) starter kit is a collection of sample customizable apps, flows, and dashboards to showcase the admin and governance capabilities in Power Platform.
 While the underlying features and components used to build the kit (such as Common Data Service, Admin APIs, and Connectors) are fully supported, the kit itself represents sample implementations of these features that our customers and community can use and customize to implement admin and governance capabilities in their organization.

 If you face issues with: